 Download the documents below to find out more about both Challenge Fund strands.
 Please read all of the documents carefully before applying to the Fund.

-If you have any questions about applying to the Challenge Fund please contact us using the Contact Page.
+If you have any questions about the Challenge Fund please contact us using the Contact Page.